How to Create Channels as a Manager

 What is Your Channel Strategy?

 Channels can serve a formal business purpose, like communicating event details or relaying information about a product line, or they can be casual and include topics such as ‘Watercooler’ or ‘Weekend Plans’ to open up engagement with your teams.
-Before delving into Channels with your Members, you’ll need to consider what structure works best for your company, or even a combination of structures.
+You’ll need to consider what structure works best for your company, or even a combination of structures, before delving into Channels with your Members.

 How to Create a Channel